 1. PROTECTING OUR GREEN SPACES AND FIGHTING OVERDEVELOPMENT

-I’m backing new homes on brownfield regeneration sites and helped secure £320m from Government for infrastructure to support 7000 new homes in the south of the borough.
+I’m backing new homes on brownfield regeneration sites in the borough, such as Dollis Valley.
+I helped secure £320m from Government for infrastructure to support 7000 new homes being delivered via Barnet Council's estate regeneration projects.

 2. EXPANDING LOCAL NHS SERVICES